harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md

 You can run scans in a separate Run step, or outside Harness entirely, and ingest the results into your pipelines.
 This enables you to create advanced workflows that aren't possible with orchestrated scans.
 You can run custom scans with advanced settings that address specific security requirements.
 You can ingest results from multiple scans into the same pipeline, aggregate and deduplicate the data, and view all your results in a single pane of glass.

 STO also supports a generic JSON format if you want to to ingest data from tools that do not currently have STO integrations.
-For more information, go to [Ingest Results from Custom or Unsupported Scanners](/docs/security-testing-orchestration/use-sto/ingesting-issues-from-other-scanners).
+For more information, go to .

  To ingest scan results from outside a Security step, you set up your pipeline as follows: